VirtuallyCreative/ollie-ui/docs/part1/page1-2.md

 Of course, depending on the library or framework you're working with, there may already be a variety of starter kits or boilerplates available for you to use already.

-## What belongs in a starter kit
+## What Ollie provides as a starter kit

 You might be wondering what belongs in your team's JavaScript starter kit.

-Here's just a few items that should belong in all JS starter kits,
+Here's just a few items that should belong in all JS starter kits - and as such are already taken care of in Ollie,

 - package management,
 - bundling,